 High-yield online savings accounts: A high-yield savings account offers simplicity (it’s easy to open and fund an account), safety (your money’s insured by the FDIC up to $250,000 per depositor per bank), accessibility (via transfer in or out from a linked bank account) and decent interest rates (thanks to low overhead costs compared to brick-and-mortar banks).
 You can open one through internet-only banks and credit unions, and through the online banking arms of big-brand traditional banks.
 (Ready to comparison shop?
 You can get started here.)

 Pros/cons: High-yield savings accounts dish out higher interest rates than you’ll get from a traditional bank — like, 10 times more.
-You can score 1.5% or more on your savings, depending on your account balance.
+In 2024, you can score 4% or more on your savings, depending on your account balance.
 Plus, right now competition is so fierce that institutions are offering signup bonuses — as in, extra emergency fund padding.
 Just be aware of teaser rates that last only a short while.
 And, as with any financial product, read the fine print: Look for asterisks on advertised rates and bonuses to see if there is an account minimum, if the rate applies only to balances above a certain threshold, and if there are any requirements to qualify for the bonus (signing up for direct deposit is a common one) and any fees (there are plenty of no-fee options).

 - Easy access to the money.
 Withdrawals are not limited and some accounts come with a debit card.